PCMDI/input4MIPs_CVs/docs/dataset-overviews/amip-sst-sea-ice-boundary-forcing.md

 (The `mip_era` metadata value appears both in each file's global attributes as well as its metadata on ESGF.)

 If you have any feedback, please add it to the [relevant GitHub discussion](https://github.com/PCMDI/input4MIPs_CVs/discussions).

-#### CMIP7 AR7 fast track

-For the CMIP7 AR7 fast track phase of CMIP7, use data with the source ID [PCMDI-AMIP-1-1-9](https://aims2.llnl.gov/search?project=input4MIPs&versionType=all&&activeFacets=%7B%22source_id%22%3A%5B%22PCMDI-AMIP-1-1-9%22%5D%7D)

-This data will be for the CMIP7 AR7 fast track.
-All data sets for use in the fast track will be published with a `mip_era` metadata value of 'CMIP7'.
-This metadata value will appear both in the file's global metadata as well as its metadata on ESGF.

-Further details will follow in early 2025.

 #### CMIP7